algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TestCases.md

-# Tests Cases
+# Test Cases

 ## Overview

-A test case is a defined format for software testing, required to check if any particular feature of our program if working or not.
+A test case is a defined format for software testing, required to check if any particular feature of our program is working or not.
 It consists of a set of instructions that need to be check to test our program.

 ## Test Case template